gabrielaalevi/DarkCalc/README.md

 *Options*: definition of paths, and options for turning on and off some DarkCalc features.

-- `outputFolder` (path): defines the directory in which DarkCalc will store all output files related to the current run, excluding the input file itself and the solution file.
+- `outputFolder` (path): defines the directory in which DarkCalc will store all output files related to the current run, excluding the input file itself.

 - `MadGraphPath` (path): specifies the installation path for MadGraph.
 If the user executed the installer script, it should be set to \texttt{MG5}.